immcantation/alakazam/docs/topics/buildPhylipLineage.md

 Takes as input a [ChangeoClone](ChangeoClone-class.md).
 Temporary directories are created with [makeTempDir](makeTempDir.md).
 Distance is calculated using [seqDist](seqDist.md).
-See [igraph](http://www.rdocumentation.org/packages/igraph/topics/aaa-igraph-package) and [igraph.plotting](http://www.rdocumentation.org/packages/igraph/topics/plot.common) for working
-with igraph `graph` objects.
+See the igraph [graph](http://www.rdocumentation.org/packages/igraph/topics/make_graph) documentation for how to work with `graph` objects.